Chilcotin – Vancouver Island September 2024

 Least Flycatchers are not readily identified by sight, but have a distinctive call.
 This pair was on the edge of Kane Valley.

 On a hike in early July to the Zupjok ridge near Coquihalla Pass we found this family of White-tailed Ptarmigans.
-The male (on the right) usually plays little role in raising the chicks, but he does hang around to keep an eye on the family.
+The male (on the left) usually plays little role in raising the chicks, but he does hang around to keep an eye on the family.
 There were five chicks following the female.

 Fall 2023